harisont/covid-19/words/words.md

 <!--So now, let's use our "epidemic flight simulator" to figure this out: How can we get R < 1 in a way **that also protects our mental health *and* financial health?**-->

-Quindi ora, usiamo il nostro "simulatore di volo epidemiologico" per cercare di capire questa cosa: Come possiamo avere R < 1 in una modo **che siano protette anche la nostra salute mentale *e* le nostre finanze?**
+Quindi ora, usiamo il nostro "simulatore di volo epidemiologico" per cercare di capire questa cosa: come possiamo avere R < 1 in modo **che siano protette anche la nostra salute mentale *e* le nostre finanze?**

 <!--Brace yourselves for an emergency landing...-->